Corporate Gifting in India (2026): Market Size, Trends, and What's Broken

 Executive Summary

-- It's still festive-skewed.
-The bulk of spend clusters around Diwali and year-end, which means most vendors compete for one crowded window and go quiet the rest of the year.
+• It's still festive-skewed.
+The spend clusters around Diwali: the trade body CAIT recorded a record ₹6.05 lakh crore of Diwali 2025 trade, with gift items alone around 7% of festive goods sales [3].
+Most vendors compete for that one crowded window and go quiet the rest of the year.

 The shift at a glance: old gifting vs new